mmsaki/mercado_libre_forecasting/README.md

 ```

 - Interpret the model output to identify any seasonal patterns in the company revenue.
    - For example, what are the peak revenue days?
-(Mondays?
-Fridays?
-Something else?)
-      - **Answer:** Mondays and Wednesdays
+      - **Answer:** Mondays - Wednesdays

 ```python
 # Use the plot_components function to analyze seasonal patterns in the company's revenue